winterroad/winterroad.github.io/Memory-Game/README.md

 - When cards are clicked with fast pace, sometimes card can be left in selected state.
 This probably is because update in updatingClasses do not have time to run before the move1 and/or move2 values have been updated (chooseCard function is higher in the execute stack).

+Workarounds: shortened the timeout time, made a visual tip, that maybe slows the player down, stops to wait if the paired up comes up.
+This is not solution but lessens the problem at the moment.

 > If I would need a
 > awesome quote.